wsdt/MalignantBirthmarkRecognition/README.md

 ### Training
 The Backend uses Transfer Learning and the pre-trained model VGG with 16 layers from Oxford University.
-We provided a small shell script to make enlarge the java virtual machine boundaries to avoid OutOfMemoryExceptions.
+I provided a small shell script to make enlarge the java virtual machine boundaries to avoid OutOfMemoryExceptions.

 ### Prediction
 The backend provides only a single http-post-route to upload a image.
 This image is then classified by the